sominsomin/mtg_similarity_search/README.md

 # About

 This project enables semantic search for Magic: The Gathering cards using sentence embeddings and a vector database.
-With this tool, you can search for cards based on natural language queries (e.g., "draw a card", "gain life") and apply filters such as:
+With this tool, you can search for cards based on natural language queries (e.g., "draw a card", "gain life") and apply filters such as:<br>
-    - Color  <br>
+    - Color<br>
-    - Card type (Creature, Artifact, etc.)
+    - Card type (Creature, Artifact, etc.)<br>
-    - Format (Standard, Modern, etc.)
+    - Format (Standard, Modern, etc.)<br>

 A user-friendly interface is provided through a Streamlit app.